batfish over anemone reef

 Large Animals

-Whale Shark - Whale sharks, the gentle giants, are often spotted at Richelieu Rock.
+• Whale Sharks: These gentle giants are often spotted at Richelieu Rock.
 They use the site as a milestone in their migration and frequently come to feed.

-Manta Rays - Manta rays visit Richelieu Rock to use it as a cleaning station and feeding ground during their migration.
+• Manta Rays: Manta rays visit Richelieu Rock during their migration to use it as a cleaning station and feeding ground.
 Divers might spot these rays swimming near the surface, feeding on plankton.

-Leopard Shark - Similar to guitar sharks, leopard sharks feed on the seafloor.
-They can be found resting at the sandy bottom at the edge of the reef.
+• Leopard Shark: Similar to guitar sharks, leopard sharks feed on the seafloor.
+They can be found resting on the sandy bottom at the edge of the reef.

 Macro Animals

-Decorator Crab - Each decorator crab looks different, as they camouflage themselves with coral, algae, or sponges.
+• Decorator Crab: Each decorator crab looks different, as it camouflages itself with coral, algae, or sponges.

 Schools of Fish